ovh/docs/pages/cloud/dedicated/save_datas_database_on_storage_ds/guide.en-ca.md

 ### Step 2: Set up and configure your server.

-Go to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and set up your server.
+Go to the [OVHcloud Control Panel](https://ca..ovh.com/auth/?action=gotomanager){.external}, and set up your server.
 As a reminder, we’re using Debian 9.4 in this guide.
-For further information, please refer to our guide on [Getting started with a Dedicated Server](https://docs.ovh.com/gb/en/dedicated/getting-started-dedicated-server/){.external}.
+For further information, please refer to our guide on [Getting started with a Dedicated Server](../getting-started-dedicated-server/){.external}.

 Once you have selected the operating system you want to install, tick `Customise the partition configuration`{.action}.